mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 });
 ```

-If we now start our Embroider enabled app we will see that our `<ExampleModal/>`
+If we now start our Embroider enabled app, we will see that our
-component is in a separate javascript chunk which is dynamically loaded when the
+`<ExampleModal/>` component is in a separate javascript chunk which is
-route where it is invoked is opened by the user.
+dynamically loaded when the route where it is invoked is opened by the user.

 ## Conclusion